-As a Paediatric nurses you'll provide care for children and teenagers of all ages, from birth onwards.
+As a Paediatric nurse you'll provide care for children and teenagers of all ages, from birth onwards.
 As well as providing expert care to children, you'll also support the child's family, addressing their concerns, problems and options.
 A good paediatric nurse is highly observant, able to assess patients and take responsibility for determining the best course of action.

 Working with young patients and their families is an area that requires sensitivity and good communication.
 Showing empathy and compassion whilst speaking with distressed parents or carers is vital for a Paediatric nurse to succeed.
-You will also be expected to be able to fully assess young patients who are unable to communicate verbally through interpreting behaviours and reactions.
+You will also be expected to be able to fully assess young patients who are unable to communicate verbally by interpreting behaviours and reactions.

-Paediatric nurses can be based in a host of different settings from hospitals, to homes and even in the community.
+Paediatric nurses can be based in a host of different settings from hospitals to homes and even in the community.
 You can expect to work with a number of different healthcare professionals from doctors, healthcare assistants and social workers.